JDDoesDev/docksal-book/docs/intro-docksal/whats-docksal/_index.md

 * **Configuration for Hosting Providers**

-    There are stacks in place to mimic Pantheon and Acquia two of the more popular Drupal hosting providers.
+    There are stacks in place to mimic Pantheon and Acquia, two of the more popular Drupal hosting providers.
 In addition, there are built in commands to use Pantheon's `terminus` and Platform.sh's `platform` CLI utilities by default, allowing for easier local development closely coupled with your hosting provider.

 Up next, we're going to take a look at some of the default stacks available out of the box with Docksal.
 [Continue on >](/intro-docksal/stacks)